defenseunicorns/leapfrogai/docs/adr/0001-vectordb-backend.md

 - https://github.com/milvus-io/milvus/discussions/4939

 ### Indexing

 - https://weaviate.io/blog/ann-algorithms-vamana-vs-hnsw
 - https://thedataquarry.com/posts/vector-db-3/

 ### Assumptions

-- Choosing a single vector db is desirable
+- We will start with a single preferred VectorDB, but LeapfrogAI should be extensible to accommodate other options.
 - Not bundling the vector db with the app layer is desirable

 ### Constraints